 This includes items you’ll need that you have everyday but may not think to write down, such as if you need more coffee.
 That is something you won’t want to forget to write down!

-Meal plan around the food you already have.
+Meal plan around the food you already have to make your grocery list smaller!

 If you’re already used to making healthy meal plans on a budget, then you may have some ingredients you can use during the weeks where you’re barely scraping by.